spotinst/help/src/docs/ocean/features/ocean-cluster-right-sizing-tab.md

 For Ocean Kubernetes clusters, Right Sizing utilizes the Metrics Server and initializes recommendations after one hour of initial data collection.

-Once every fifteen seconds, the controller queries the Metrics Server for pod utilization (the equivalent of kubectl top pods).
-Based on the last two weeks of collected metrics, Ocean calculates relevant consumption metrics for each resource, such as CPU and Memory, and bases its recommendations on these calculated metrics.
+Once every 15 seconds, the Ocean Controller queries the Metrics Server for pod utilization (the equivalent of kubectl top pods).
+Based on the last 14 days of collected metrics, Ocean calculates relevant consumption metrics for each resource, such as CPU and Memory, and bases its recommendations on these calculated metrics.

 ![features-rightsizing-01a](https://github.com/spotinst/help/assets/159915991/4ded53db-21ff-4a17-82b2-77b32c598351)